SNIP: Bridging Mathematical Symbolic and Numeric Realms with Unified Pre-training: Pre-training

-Here, $\tau$ is temperature, $\bm{Z}_{V}^{+}$ represents positive \modelname numeric embeddings that overlap with \modelname symbolic embedding $\bm{Z}_{S}$, and $\bm{Z}_{V}^{-}$ are negative numeric embeddings implicitly formed by other numeric embeddings in the batch.
+where $B$ represents the batch of (symbolic, numeric) data pairs, $\text{NCE}(\bm{Z}_{S},\bm{Z}_{V})$ and $\text{NCE}(\bm{Z}_{V},\bm{Z}_{S})$ denote the contrastive losses on symbolic-to-numeric and numeric-to-symbolic similarities, respectively.
+The symbolic-to-numeric contrastive loss, $\text{NCE}(\bm{Z}_{S},\bm{Z}_{V})$, is calculated as: where $\tau$ is temperature, $\bm{Z}_{V}^{+}$ represents positive \modelname numeric embeddings that overlap with \modelname symbolic embedding $\bm{Z}_{S}$, and $\bm{Z}_{V}^{-}$ are negative numeric embeddings implicitly formed by other numeric embeddings in the batch.
 A symmetric equivalent, $\text{NCE}(\bm{Z}_{V},\bm{Z}_{S})$, also defines the numeric-to-symbolic contrastive loss.
 More implementation details are provided in App.~\ref{sec:app-ptimp}.